digitalocean/do-operator/README.md

 make docker-build docker-push IMG=<some-registry>/do-operator:tag
 ```

+3. [Deploy cert-manager](https://cert-manager.io/docs/installation/), which is necessary to manage certificates for the webhooks.

-3. Generate a [DigitalOcean API token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) to use for testing.
+4. Generate a [DigitalOcean API token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) to use for testing.

-4. Create a local environment file containing your API token.
+5. Create a local environment file containing your API token.
 Note that this file is in the `.gitignore` so it will remain local to your machine:

 ```sh
 cat <<EOF > config/manager/do-api-token.env